-This section defines the process for assisting our customer with correcting our customer’s personal data processed on systems for which Lanetix is responsible.
+This section defines the process for assisting our customer with correcting our customer’s personal data processed on systems for which Winmore is responsible.

 Our customers are the data controllers, and they are responsible for ensuring that personal data is easily accessible at all times in order to ensure a timely correction of personal data.
 We provide our customers with the tools to ensure that personal data on specific data subjects can be easily corrected and maintained.

-In the very unlikely event that one of our customers needs assistance with correcting our customer’s personal data processed on systems for which Lanetix is responsible, our customer must engage Lanetix Support or Professional Services with correcting our customer’s personal data.
+In the very unlikely event that one of our customers needs assistance with correcting our customer’s personal data processed on systems for which Winmore is responsible, our customer must engage Winmore Support or Professional Services with correcting our customer’s personal data.

 Timeliness and Escalation Procedures